 Guadua tuxtlensis: With the most limited distribution, this species has only been recorded in a few locations in the state of Vera Cruz.
 No records of flowering have been found for this species.

 Guadua velutina: I’ve seen growers raising this species in other parts of the southeast and in California.
 It flowered widely back in 2012, so there may still be some seeds floating around out there in the bamboo groups.
 Again, don’t expect it to achieve amazing timber proportions outside of its native habitat, which includes southern and central Mexico.
 Flowering occurs every sporadically, every 30 years.

 Other varieties of Guadua

-G. sarcocarpa: Native to Bolivia, northern Brazil, and Peru, this species is exceptional for its fleshy, edible fruit.
-It’s the only known bamboo species in west with a fleshy fruit.
+Guadua sarcocarpa: Native to Bolivia, northern Brazil, and Peru, this species is exceptional for its fleshy, edible fruit.
+It’s the only known bamboo species in the West with a fleshy fruit.
 It looks something like a cross between an avocado and a cantaloupe, and is edible, but maybe not incredibly delicious.
 The species is very closely related to G. weberbaueri, which bears no fruit.